-- High performance computing making it possible to go further and further in modelling the phenomena to be analysed with multi-scale and multi-model approaches, as well as optimization/uncertainty quantification methods, or with the implementation of simulation at scales that have so far been inaccessible. - High-performance data analytics (HPDA) with heterogeneous, complex and/or massive data (either observational, experimental or sensor data or resulting from large scale simulations) and Artificial Intelligence.
-This is a consequence of the explosion in the production of scientific data from sensors, large instruments or experimental platforms. - And finally, the emergence of increasingly sophisticated methods and tools for analyzing and processing data, including those derived from Artificial Intelligence (machine learning or other) but also with hybrid simulations incorporating coupled numerical simulation and AI.
+High performance computing making it possible to go further and further in modelling the phenomena to be analysed with multi-scale and multi-model approaches, as well as optimization/uncertainty quantification methods, or with the implementation of simulation at scales that have so far been inaccessible.

+High-performance data analytics (HPDA) with heterogeneous, complex and/or massive data (either observational, experimental or sensor data or resulting from large scale simulations) and Artificial Intelligence.
+This is a consequence of the explosion in the production of scientific data from sensors, large instruments or experimental platforms.

+And finally, the emergence of increasingly sophisticated methods and tools for analyzing and processing data, including those derived from Artificial Intelligence (machine learning or other) but also with hybrid simulations incorporating coupled numerical simulation and AI.

 The answer to these needs, which are exploding in the academia and industry, is to use upcoming "exascale" computers.
 Petaflop computers have been installed since 2010 in the world and in Europe.
 Fantastic scientific improvements were made thanks to them.
-Now a new generation of Exascale (10^3 Petascale) massively parallel computing systems composed of several tens of millions of heterogeneous cores are now being installed in USA, China and soon in Europe and Japan.
+Now a new generation of Exascale (10^3 Petascale) massively parallel computing systems composed of several tens of millions of heterogeneous cores are expected for this decade.
 All international experts consider that an efficient use of these incredible capabilities could not be achieved only by incremental research but by outstanding technological breakthrough possibilities, opening unknown areas in designing new products or optimizing existing ones in almost all societal domains.

-In this context, the French Exascale program NumPEx aims at designing and developing software components that will equip future exascale machines, contributing to the European Exascale roadmap.
+In this context, the French Exascale program NumPEx aims at designing and developing the software components that will equip future exascale machines.
 NumPEx will deliver Exascale-grade numerical methods, softwares, and training, allowing France to remain one of the leaders in the field.
-It will also contribute to take bridging the gap between cutting-edge software development and application domains to prepare major scientific and industrial application codes to fully exploit the capabilities of these machines.
+It will contribute to take bridging the gap between cutting-edge software development and application domains to prepare the major scientific and industrial application codes to fully exploit the capabilities of these machines.
 Application domains of the NumPEx program include, but are not limited to, weather forecasting and climate, aeronautics, automotive, astrophysics, high energy physics, material science, energy production and management, biology and health.